Raffles Policy and Resources

 Here are a few resources:

-How should I provide a copy of the completed WSGC Raffle Recordkeeping Packet to the Office of the Executive Vice President?
+How should I provide a copy of the completed WSGC Raffle Recordkeeping Packet to the Office of Finance and Business Affairs?

 What if my department holds a drawing for door prizes and attendees aren’t required to purchase tickets to participate?
 Does this constitute a raffle?